 All in all Tetris is a true classic computer game that appeals to fans of arcade games, funny games and puzzles alike.

-Mobile devices have had a multitude of tetris-like games released on them and this type of game will be around for many a year yet.
+Mobile devices have had a multitude of tetris inspired games released on them, and this genre of game will be around for many a year yet.

 - Acorn Archimedes